Benjamin Dichter: Views and punditry

 Dichter promotes use of Bitcoin, including during the Ottawa protest and afterwards, speaking about use of cryptocurrency to keep crowdsourced donations outside of government control.
 He has stated that the Liberal Party of Canada is "infested with Islamists".
 He has said that "Justin Trudeau must be stopped…no matter the cost” and has described all politicians of all parties as "all horrible, all of them".
 The Toronto Friends of Simon Wiesenthal Centre has stated that Dichters comments on Islam as potentially islamophobic.
 His anti-Islam views have were noted in the New York Times in 2022, the Guardian quoted his warning of the “growing Islamization of Canada”.
-Dichter has asked God to bless Ted Cruz and Ron DeSantis.

 He has criticized Pride Toronto for banning police, describing it as having gone "full circle from being a civil rights cause to a celebration to a form of regressive left political weaponry".

 Dichter is a regular pundit on Fox News and on 27 January 2022, he was a guest on Tucker Carlson's Fox News program.
 He spoke about his journey to Ottawa ahead of the Ottawa protests, and how Alberta looked like a "third-world country" due the trucking industry being affected by the COVID-19 pandemic.
 He has also appeared on Russian state controlled media RT.